-Components and accessories shipped with the clock are listed below.
+This chapter will also assist you with unpacking the clock from its shipping container; components and accessories shipped with the clock are listed below.
 A pdf version of the operation manual may be downloaded from the Arbiter website.

-- GNSS Synchronized Clock
+- 1202B/C GNSS Secure Clock

-- Choice of internal power supply
+- Choice of internal power supply(s)

-- Antenna Cable, 15 m (50 ft) with connectors
+- Antenna cable assembly, 50 feet with connectors

 - GNSS Antenna

-- Rack-mount ears with hardware, attached
+- Rack-mount ears with hardware installed, 2 ea.

 - Quick Setup Guide

-- Utility software free download from www.arbiter.com
+- 1202 Utility software free download from www.arbiter.com